 Q: What’s the solution?

 Independence is closely related to funding – often, powerful groups are able to exert control over media by threatening to cut off the money.
 So public media need sustainable sources of funding which preserves their independence.
-If this money is raised from taxes, it needs to be administered by organisations which are separate from the government.
+If this money is raised from taxes (like the licence fee) it needs to be administered by organisations which are separate from the government.